Adrianna McCollum

 She is working on final revisions of a middle-grade portal fantasy novel called Peregrine from the Stories.
 She was inspired to write in the fantasy genre after having an inexplicable experience while attending graduate school at Oxford.
 She is certain this is why so many of the world’s best fantasy writers come from Oxford, like J.R.R.
 Tolkien, C.S.
 Lewis, Lewis Carroll, and Philip Pullman.

-She is a member of the Society of Children’s Book Writers & Illustrators, San Diego Writers, Ink and Wisconsin Writers Association.
+She is a member of the Society of Children’s Book Writers & Illustrators, Academy of American Poets, San Diego Writers, Ink and Wisconsin Writers Association.